afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 1) Extend the AllowedIPs on the server to include `10.177.104.0/24`

 2) Add NAT MASQUERADE rules on the wireguard client configuration, to avoid to add a route on each machine of the client LAN.
-= "For all traffic coming from the the VPN tunnel (10.9.3.0/24), the wireguard client replace its source address with the address assigned to the wlan interface wlp6s0 (172.20.10.5).
+= "For all traffic coming from the the VPN tunnel (10.9.3.0/24), the wireguard client replace its source address with the address assigned to the WLAN interface wlp6s0 (`10.177.104.102/24`)

 ```text
 # NAT rule added when the client VPN starts up
 PostUp = iptables -t nat -A POSTROUTING -s 10.9.3.0/24 -o wlp6s0 -j MASQUERADE